back

 Exactly how many personal loans can someone have?
-Well, the answer may be; you might be able to take out more than one loan simultaneously.
+Well, the answer may be that you might be able to take out more than one loan simultaneously.
 But the real question is: Should you?

 In this blog, we’ll talk about the ins and outs of managing multiple loans at one time (from different or the same lender) and how you can find a solution to your financial problems, even if you have poor credit.

-Over the past decade, we have seen the arrival of a new player in the finance game: personal loans.
-Personal loans are the fastest-growing borrowing type.1 And there may be a few reasons for this:
+Personal loan options are the fastest-growing borrowing type.1 And there may be a few reasons for this:

-1. They come in smaller or large loan amounts and have fast application and approval processes.
-Typically they take 1-5 business days!2
+- They come in smaller or large loan amounts and have fast application and approval processes.
+Typically, they take 1-5 business days!2

-2. Also, many personal loans are available to people who have not-so-great credit—so there are bad credit loan options available.
+- Also, many personal loans are available to people who have not-so-great credit—so there are bad credit loans available.

 Personal Loans and Your Credit Score